balabit/syslog-ng-gitbook/chapters/chapter_3/section_4.md

    gcc (Homebrew GCC 11.4.0) 11.4.0
    ```

+   > Note:
-   > Note
+   >
-   The result of the default (clang) one that comes from the output of `/usr/bion/gcc` (which you have by default, and is a simple symlink that points to clang)
+   >The result of the default (clang) one that comes from the output of `/usr/bion/gcc` (which you have by default, and is a simple symlink that points to clang)

    ```shell
    Apple clang version 15.0.0 (clang-1500.1.0.2.5)